 When it comes to liking a band, most of us usually link the identity of a band to its lead singer or chief songwriter or at least one or two iconic members.
 As long as that particular person is still in the band, it’s fine with us if they change other members.
 For example is the Rolling Stones still the same band if there is no Mick Jagger?
 Are bands like a sports team that change gradually but still retains the fans loyalty regardless of who is in it as long as their signature sounds and music is the same?Or at that stage is it simply a high powered tribute band?
+Many big stars use to play their favorite guitars which helped them make an exceptional music just like you can find some at Guitor Planet.

 The answer is of course is it depends.
 There is no doubt losing a key band member can be challenging – especially a lead singer.
 But many bands did this without problem such as Van Halen with the switch to Sammy Hagar from David Lee Roth.
 Some bands are considered more of a “franchise” or